 - Select your Autofit table.

-- Go to Properties > R CODE and use Ctrl+F (Cmd+F on a Mac) to find the line of code for
+Go to General > Show advanced options > R code and use the code magnifying glass or Ctrl+F (Cmd+F on a Mac) to find the line of code for

 row.header.labels